Overview

 - Sunscreen will be used at Camp Hurontario for all campers and staff whether on a sunny or cloudy day.

-- To assist the Camp in its sun protection program, please discuss the importance of using sunscreen with your son.
+- To assist the camp in its sun protection program, please discuss the importance of using sunscreen with your son.

 - Please supply SPF 30 (minimum) for your son.
 Please be sure the sunscreen also contains DEET to repel mosquitoes.